gkaf89/NCC-Trainings/docs/cuda/exercise-2.md

     - What happens if you remove the __syncthreads(); from the __global__ void vector_add(float *a, float *b, float *out, int n) function.
     - Can you remove the if condition if(i < n) from the __global__ void vector_add(float *a, float *b, float *out, int n) function?
 If so, how can you do that?
-    - Here we do not use the cudaDeviceSynchronize() in the main application.
-Can you figure out why we do not need to use it?
+    Here, we do not use the cudaDeviceSynchronize() in the main application.
+Can you figure out why we do not need to?
     - Can you create a different thread block for a larger number of arrays?